DEFRA/rod-catch-returns-frontend/docker/README.md

 ./resources/infrastructure/nginx/ca/ca.pem
 ```

-In order to add the root certificate to the keychain the following command can be used on MAC-OS:
+In order to add the root certificate to the keychain the following command in the `/docker` folder on MAC-OS:

 ```shell script
 sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" ./resources/infrastructure/nginx/ca/ca.pem